Young Ambassador Scholarship

 - Write a short essay, 1-2 typewritten pages, doubled-spaced, describing an educational or public service initiative in which the student participated that promoted eye, organ and tissue donation such as distributing brochures or speaking to a class or club (eye information must be included).

-- Provide two references from current school and a counselor’s report.
+- Provide two references from current school.

 - Provide a current official transcript and/or acceptance letter from the college, university or trade/technical school the applicant plans to attend.